 Become a foster parent.
 Spokane127 will coach you through the application process.

 Become a Foster Care Champion in your church.
-Lay leaders with a passion for foster care/adoption are needed to inspire, recruit and resource new and current foster parents.
+Lay leaders with a passion for foster care/adoption are needed to inspire, recruit and resource the church in service of youth in care and the adults in their lives.

 Support foster/adopt/crisis care families.
 Spokane127 teaches churches how to develop support teams so that foster families are assisted by other families who provide transportation, respite care, child care, home repairs and assistance in many other ways.
 Including prayer!